UN-ICC/ICC-Data-Hackathon-2021/Refugee Crisis/README.md

 ##### [fatalities.csv](fatalities.csv)

-Dataset of fatalities by country provided by the Armed Conflict Location and Event Data Projectç
+Dataset of fatalities by country provided by the Armed Conflict Location and Event Data Project

 ###### [_Source_](https://acleddata.com/#/dashboard)